-"Guest of Honor" is a 1993 science fiction novelette by Robert Reed.
-It is about a space explorer with 63 “parents”, who returns to give them all gifts.
+“Angel of the Blockade” is a 2017 science fiction novelette by Alex Wells.
+It is about a blind space smuggler and the inconvenient cargo she struggles to deliver.
 Read More

 Transmatic by Chris Kelso is an exercise in weirdness.
 Featuring hitmen with retirement dreams of purchasing candy-apple red Nove Supremes, doctors with scientific degrees on fields no-ones ever heard of and casual personality-wiping detox programs.

 "Six Months, Three Days" is a 2011 science fiction short story by Charlie Jane Anders.
 It is about two people, who can both see the future, who try to date each other – and all the problems they have!
 Read More

 The Weaponized Puzzle by David Conyers is the second book in the Harrison Peel series, telling the further adventures of Australian Intelligence Service operative Peel, the world’s leading authority on 21st century encounters with the Mythos and Australia’s least lucky bastard.

 Misbegotten (the Runaway Nun) by Caesar Voghan is an off-the-wall little episodic novelette set on an Earth ruined by asteroid impacts, roamed by armed attack-monks and Jean D’Arc cyborgs.
 A perfect fit for this Loathsome Summer.

 Greener Than You Think by Ward Moore is one of those stories that may not be as wildly celebrated as most well-known science fiction epics, but it oughtta, by sheer virtue of it being so damn good.